jlcarr/family-tree-grapher/README.md

 # family_tree_grapher
 An Javascript project to render a family tree GEDCOM file in SVG with HTML UI

+See this project in action online: https://jcarr.ca/family-tree-grapher

 ## Features
 * Automatic parsing of most version of the GEDCOM file format